-Clinical Medicine - the Department of Clinical Medicine serves as the academic home for affiliated clinical faculty employed by the School's clinical partners, who are responsible for the implementation of the clinical curriculum.
+Clinical Medicine - the Department of Clinical Medicine serves as the academic home for faculty in clinical disciplines who provide oversight of students' clinical instruction.
+Affiliated faculty members are licensed health care professionals who provide clinical expertise in diverse specialties, Affiliated faculty are employees of the School's clinical partners.

 Community Health and Social Medicine (CHASM) - Population Health and Community-Oriented Primary Care are central to the mission and to the educational program of the CSOM.
 Through field placements, course work, and independent study, CHASM provides students with the opportunity to go beyond traditional patient encounters and analyze and intervene in the health care of defined populations.
 The CHASM curriculum integrates the social perspective of community medicine with the clinical perspective of the primary care practitioner.
-Faculty members are engaged in research in the areas of adolescent sexual health, health-related quality of life, HIV prevention, chronic disease epidemiology, tobacco use and smoking cessation, intimate partner and sexual violence.
+Faculty members are engaged in research in the areas of adolescent sexual and mental health, sexual and reproductive health, health-related quality of life, HIV prevention, cancer and chronic disease epidemiology, and intimate partner and sexual violence.

-Medical Education - The Department of Medical Education oversees the administration of the MD program curriculum, including direction of courses in the clinical skills curriculum, the integrated organ systems basic science courses, and the narrative medicine program.
+Medical Education - The Department of Medical Education oversees the administration of the MD program curriculum, including direction of courses in the clinical skills curriculum, the integrated organ systems courses, and the narrative medicine program.
+The department provides faculty development, as well as logistic and administrative support for designing, implementing, evaluating and revising courses and clerkships.
 Faculty members of the Department conduct research in medical education, including curriculum innovations and assessment/evaluation.